International Development BA (Hons)

 - social researcher

-After your second year, you can do an optional work placement year to get valuable longer-term work experience in international development.
+After your second year, you can do an optional work placement year to get valuable longer-term work experience in international development, giving you the chance to grow your professional network and enhance your CV.

 Students have completed work placements at organisations such as: